FyoAtEPL/DeKalbCemeteries/cemeteryFiles/NewvilleBuryingGrounds.md

 ### Cemetery Information
 - **Alternate names:** Newville Cemetery, Burying Grounds, Old Burying Grounds, Vienna Burying Grounds (possibly)
 - **Relation to other cemeteries:** Oldest part of Newville Cemetery.
 Merged with Evergreen Cemetery in 1985.
+Not part of Riverview Cemetery
 - **Date established:** September 18, 1861 by deed of land from Solomon and Maria DeLong to the Trustees of Newville Township
-- **Earliest date found on a headstone:** Electa Barker, d.
-September 1838
+- **Earliest date found on a headstone:**
+  - Electa Barker, d.
+September 1838 (book)
+  - Martha A Roff, d.
+14 Feb 1805 (Findagrave)
 - **Earliest burial:** Electa Barker, d.
 September 1838
-- **Number of graves:** ?
+- **Number of graves:** 873, including both Newville Burying Grounds and Evergreen Cemetery (Findagrave, 2023)
 - **Notable monuments:** ?
 - **Notable burials:** ?
 - **Religious Affiliation:** Lutheran, Methodist, Wesleyan, Church of Christ